TABLE OF CONTENTS

 If you think you have been hearing a lot about medicinal marijuana in the news lately, you would be right.

-There is certainly a new popularity for marijuana in North America.
+There is certainly a new popularity for marijuana in North America and around the world.

 If you were thinking that medical cannabis was going to be a passing fad, get ready, because the numbers are startling.

 The legalization of marijuana is spreading throughout the United States, Canada, and other nations.
 This is caused by several things, such as:

 New laws: More and more countries are legalizing or decriminalizing marijuana for both medical and recreational usage.
 People can now obtain and use marijuana more easily without worrying about facing legal repercussions.

 Acceptance: Marijuana is becoming more widely accepted.
 According to a Gallup poll conducted in 2023, 68% of Americans are in favor of legalizing marijuana for recreational use.
 Compare that to 44% in 2013.